BEROCHLU/ammomutfix/README.md

 # kf2-AmmoMut-fix
-Fixed AmmoMut and added infinity grenade.
+* Fixed AmmoMut and added infinity grenade.
-I'm not the original creater.
+* I'm not the original creater.
 Just supported it.
+* It has work done at v1068.

 Original mutator is here
 https://forums.tripwireinteractive.com/forum/killing-floor-2/killing-floor-2-modifications/general-modding-discussion-ad/beta-mod-releases/110564-mutator-ammomut